CodeYourFuture/GitHomeworkFixErrors/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name:mohammad aldali
-- Your City:
+- Your City:syria
-- Your Slack Name:
+- Your Slack Name:mohammad aldali

 # Homework Details

-- Module:
+- Module:git
-- Week:
+- Week:1